The Royal Tenenbaums: Plot

-Eli, with whom Margot has been having an affair, tells her that Richie told him he loves her.
-Royal discovers the affair and objects to Margot's treatment of Raleigh, who confides to Richie his suspicions of Margot having an affair.
-He and Richie hire a private investigator to surveil her.
-Meanwhile, Henry investigates Royal's cancer claim and discovers his hospital had closed, his doctor does not exist, and that his cancer medication is only Tic Tacs.
-He confronts Pagoda, Royal's partner in the scheme, and gathers the family to tell them that Royal has been lying about his illness.
-Afterwards, Royal and Pagoda are kicked out from the family home and into a gypsy cab.
+Henry investigates Royal's claim to have cancer and discovers that his supposed hospital has closed, his doctor does not exist, and his cancer medication is only Tic Tacs.
+He gathers the family to tell them that Royal has been lying about his illness, after which Royal and Pagoda are forced to move out of the house.

-Richie and Raleigh get the private eye's report on Margot, which reveals her history of smoking and sexual promiscuity, including a previous marriage to a Jamaican recording artist.
-Both men take the news hard, with Richie going into a bathroom, shaving off his hair and beard, and slashing his wrists in an attempt at suicide.
-Dudley finds Richie and Raleigh rushes him to hospital.
-As the Tenenbaums sit in the waiting room, Raleigh confronts Margot about her past, reveals that he knows she smokes, and then leaves.
-Richie checks himself out of the hospital and meets with Margot in his childhood tent to confess his love.
-They quietly cherish their mutual, secret love and they kiss.
+Richie and Raleigh get the investigator's report on Margot, which reveals that she has been smoking in secret since she was 12 and also has a history of sexual promiscuity.
+Both men take the news hard; Richie slashes his wrists in an attempt at suicide and is rushed to hospital.
+As the Tenenbaums sit in the waiting room, Raleigh confronts Margot about her past, tells her he knows that she smokes, and then says goodbye.
+Richie checks himself out of the hospital and goes home; he and Margot declare their love for each other.

 Royal decides that he wants Etheline to be happy, and finally files for a divorce.
-Before Henry and Etheline's wedding, Eli, high on mescaline, crashes his car into the side of the house.
-Royal rescues Ari and Uzi just in time, but the boys' dog, Buckley, is killed in the collision.
-Enraged, Chas chases Eli through the house and tosses him into the neighbor's yard.
-Eli and Chas agree that they both need help.
-Chas thanks Royal for saving his sons and for buying them a Dalmatian named Sparkplug from the responding firemen as a replacement for Buckley.
+Before Henry and Etheline's wedding, Eli, high on mescaline, crashes his car into the house.
+Royal rescues Ari and Uzi just in time, but the boys' dog, Buckley, is killed.
+Enraged, Chas chases Eli through the house; in the end, they agree that they both need help.
+Chas thanks Royal.
 Forty-eight hours later, Etheline and Henry are married in a judge's chambers.

-Some time later, Margot releases a new play inspired by her family and past events, Raleigh publishes a book about Dudley's condition, Eli checks himself into a drug rehabilitation facility in North Dakota, and Richie begins teaching a junior tennis program.
-Chas becomes less overprotective of his sons, and Royal seems to have improved his relationship with all his children, and looks to be on better terms with Etheline.
+After that, Margot releases a new play inspired by her family, Raleigh publishes a book about Dudley's condition, Eli checks himself into a drug rehabilitation facility in North Dakota, and Richie begins teaching tennis to children.
+Chas becomes less overprotective of his sons, and Royal enjoys an improved relationship with his family.

-Sometime later, Royal suffers a heart attack and dies at the age of 68.
-Chas accompanies him in the ambulance on the way to the hospital, and is the only witness to his death.
+Royal suffers a heart attack and dies at the age of 68.
+Chas accompanies him in the ambulance on the way to the hospital and is the only witness to his death.
 The family attends his funeral, where the epitaph (which he wrote beforehand) reads that he "Died tragically rescuing his family from the wreckage of a destroyed sinking battleship."